Ebenezer N. Briggs: Early life

-Briggs was born in Middleboro, Massachusetts on November 1, 1801.
-He was raised and educated in Salisbury, Vermont, studied law, and began to practice law in Salisbury in 1823.
-He later practiced in Pittsford and Brandon.
+Ebenezer Nelson Briggs was born in Middleboro, Massachusetts on November 1, 1801.
+He was raised and educated in Middleboro, attended the public schools, and graduated from Middleboro's Pierce Academy.
+He subsequently attended a school in Providence, Rhode Island.
+He then moved to Pittsford, Vermont, where he studied law with attorney George Newell.
+Briggs was admitted to the bar in 1823 and began to practice in Salisbury, Vermont.
 For several years he served as Addison County State's Attorney.
-John Prout, later a Justice of the Vermont Supreme Court, studied law at Briggs' direction and became Briggs' partner after attaining admission to the bar.
+John Prout, later a Justice of the Vermont Supreme Court, studied law under Briggs' and became Briggs' partner after attaining admission to the bar.

-For many years Briggs was the attorney for the Rutland Railroad, and also served as an officer and director of the Brandon National Bank.
-For several years he practiced in partnership with Ebenezer J. Ormsbee, who served as Vermont Governor from 1886-1888.
+Briggs later moved to Brandon, Vermont.
+For many years Briggs was the attorney for the Rutland Railroad, and also served as an officer and director of the Bank of Brandon and the Brandon National Bank.
+He continued to practice law in partnership with Ebenezer J. Ormsbee, who served as Vermont Governor from 1886 to 1888.

 Political career

-Originally a Whig and later a Republican, Briggs served several terms in the Vermont House of Representatives and was Speaker from 1834-1836 and from 1845-1847.
+Originally a Whig and later a Republican, Briggs served several terms in the Vermont House of Representatives and was Speaker from 1834 to 1836 and from 1845 to 1847.
 He also served several terms in the Vermont Senate.
-From 1843-1844 he was Senate President Pro Tem.
+From 1843 to 1845 he was Senate President Pro Tem.

 Briggs died in Brandon on January 26, 1873.
+He was a longtime trustee of Brandon's Pine Hill Cemetery, and he was buried there following his death.